adjust/web_sdk/README.md

 ## <a id="example-app">Example apps</a>

-You can check how SDK can be used in the web app by checking [example app][example-app] in this repository.
+You can check how our SDK can be used in the web app by checking [example app][example-app] in this repository.

 ## <a id="installation">Installation</a>

 This SDK can be used to track installs, sessions and events.
 Simply add the Adjust Web SDK to your web app.

-To do so paste the following snippet into `<head>` tag:
+To do so paste the following snippet into the `<head>` tag:
 ```html
 <script type="application/javascript">
 !function(t,e,a,r,s,l,n,d,o){t.Adjust=t.Adjust||{},t.Adjust_q=t.Adjust_q||[];for(var c=0;c<l.length;c++)n(t.Adjust,t.Adjust_q,l[c]);d=e.createElement("script"),o=e.getElementsByTagName("script")[0],d.async=!0,d.src="https://cdn.adjust.com/adjust-latest-test.min.js",d.onload=function(){for(var e=0;e<t.Adjust_q.length;e++)t.Adjust[t.Adjust_q[e][0]].apply(t.Adjust,t.Adjust_q[e][1]);t.Adjust_q=[]},o.parentNode.insertBefore(d,o)}(window,document,0,0,0,["initSdk","trackEvent","addGlobalCallbackParameters","addGlobalPartnerParameters","removeGlobalCallbackParameter","removeGlobalPartnerParameter","clearGlobalCallbackParameters","clearGlobalPartnerParameters","switchToOfflineMode","switchBackToOnlineMode","stop","restart","gdprForgetMe"],function(t,e,a){t[a]=function(){e.push([a,arguments])}});
 </script>
 ```

-Adjust Web SDK should be loaded only once per page and it should be initiated once per page load.
+The Adjust Web SDK should be loaded only once per page and it should be initiated once per page load.

 ## <a id="initialization">Initialization</a>

-In order to initialize Adjust Web SDK you must call `Adjust.initSdk` method as soon as possible:
+In order to initialize the Adjust Web SDK you must call the `Adjust.initSdk` method as soon as possible:

 ```js
 Adjust.initSdk({